laactech/django-login-required-all/README.md

 ### REQUIRE_LOGIN_PUBLIC_NAMED_URLS
 You can add a tuple of url names in your settings file with the `REQUIRE_LOGIN_PUBLIC_NAMED_URLS` setting.
-Names in this setting will be reversed using `django.core.urlresolvers.reverse` and any url matching the output of the reverse call will be made public without using the `@public` decorator:
+Names in this setting will be reversed using `django.urls.reverse` and any url matching the output of the reverse call will be made public without using the `@public` decorator:

 **Default**:
 ```python
 REQUIRE_LOGIN_PUBLIC_NAMED_URLS = ()
 ```

-If REQUIRE_LOGIN_DEFAULTS is True additionally we search for `django.contrib.auth` if it exists, we add the login and logout view names to `REQUIRE_LOGIN_PUBLIC_NAMED_URLS`

 ### REQUIRE_LOGIN_USER_TEST_FUNC
 Optionally, set REQUIRE_LOGIN_USER_TEST_FUNC to a callable to limit access to users